Barzoius/Algo-DataStrucs/DataStructures/Vector/README.md

 This code tries to mimic the native C++ vector and it's functions.

-Obviously not as well implemented at the C++ one. :D
+Obviously not as well implemented as the C++ one. :D